pingcap/docs-cn/upgrade-tidb-using-tiup.md

 If you have installed TiUP before, execute the following command to update TiUP to the latest version:

+> **Note:**
+>
+> If the result of `tiup --version` shows that your TiUP version is earlier than v1.0.0, run `tiup update --self` first to update the TiUP version before running the following command.

 {{< copyable "shell-regular" >}}

 ```shell